jfriedson/neural-network-cars/README.md

 # Car AI - Neural Network Trained by a Genetic Algorithm
-This demo is meant to demonstrate the process of breeding a neural network driven car through the use of a genetical algorithn with the goal of having the car navigate a race track quickly using 7 forward-facing depth sensors as input for the neural network.
+This demo is meant to demonstrate the process of breeding a neural network driven car through the use of a genetical algorithm with the goal of having the car navigate a race track quickly using 7 forward-facing depth sensors as input for the neural network.
 The neural network operates the car's steering angle which has a maximum of 45 degrees (to the left and the right from center), gas throttle, standard break force, and e-break force.\
 The size of the neural network's "hidden" layers is configurable, and I have found that a configuration of 2 hidden layers each containing 10 cells is able to be trained to complete the demo fairly quickly even if the first few generations see little success.

 ## How to use